 The At Yiraten paid the caid of Tizi Wezzu a sum of 125 francs for a population of 17,000.
 The caid would give nobles of the confederation gifts (clothes and weapons) twice the value of the tax.

-At Yiraten tribal confederation division
+At Yiraten tribal confederation division and village history

 At Yiraten were a part of the Zwawa nation.
 Before splitting they regrouped with the Guechtoula, Flissat, and At Sedqa under a single chief after the French arrived to Algiers in 1830.
 They rose together and in 1849 allied with others of the southern slope of the Jurjura to attack the tribes of Petite Kabylie who were submissive to the French.